Manston attacked on ‘The Hardest Day’, 18th August 1940

 “The Hardest Day”

-Described by many as “The Hardest Day”, Manston escaped most of what the Luftwaffe would today throw at the RAF.
+It would be described later as “The Hardest Day” but although Manston escaped most of what the Luftwaffe would today throw at the RAF, it still was the subject of an attack by Messerschmitt Bf 109s.
+Maybe the Luftwaffe believed that their attacks in previous days by their bombers had left little behind suitable for a bombing attack and indeed other airfields such as Kenley were subject to severe attacks.
 The air battles that day were amongst the largest aerial engagements in history at that time and both sides suffered very heavy losses.

 The Luftwaffe had been ordered to destroy Fighter Command before the planned invasion of Britain could take place.
 Manston was hit by the first wave of this assault on 12th August 1940 https://www.manstonhistory.org.uk/manston-takes-the-full-force-of-luftwaffe-attack-against-airfields-12th-august-1940/